Tumppi066/Neuro-sama-Flags/README.md

 3. Drop the GameData folder to the root folder.
 (Alternatively place the NeuroSamaHeadquarters folder in root/GameData/)

+At the end your folders should look like this `root/GameData/NeuroSamaHeadquarters/Flags/`

 # Credit
 Credit to all of the flag makers can be found in the credits.txt file.